sarahnash/home-slice/README.md

 [DigitalCrafts]:https://www.digitalcrafts.com/

 ## Travis
-Travis is currently deprecating the .org version of their site and they are neglecting the build button.
+Travis is currently deprecating the .org version of their site and it appears the build button is no longer supported(?)
 Click it and see that we are PASSING!

 [![Build Status](https://travis-ci.org/sarahnash/home-slice.svg?branch=master)](https://travis-ci.org/sarahnash/home-slice)